Chern2/Stochastic-Path-Sampler-For-Lattice-Field-Theory/README.md

 ## Symmetry options

-Trajectory-level random symmetry transformations can be enabled when constructing the model:
+Random trajectory-level symmetry transformations can be enabled when the model is constructed:

 ```python
 model = StochasticNet(